+The completion of above plan and tasks will be assessed by the European Railway Agency (ERA) and documented in a progress monitoring report.
+This report will be sent by ERA to the European Commission at least twice per year.

 Individual RU and IM implementations

 Plan

-This document provides an expectation of RU and IM implementation plans, based on project team knowledge and experience.
+This document provides an expectation of RU and IM implementation plans, based on Project Team knowledge and experience.
 Once the European Commission has approved the TAP TSI Phase One Implementation project, and there a stable text that will become the revised TAP TSI Regulation, individual RUs and IMs will be able to start preparing their own implementation plans.

 On the assumption of a stable text, work will start after the summer 2012 break with a TAP TSI Masterplan meeting, the complement to the TAF TSI meeting held in Brussels on 26 January 2012.
-The Phase Two transition project team will present the project and request individual RUs and IMs to execute their own implementation study projects and provide a summary report to the project team in a common template.
+The Phase Two Transition team will present the project and request individual RUs and IMs to execute their own implementation study projects and provide a summary report to the project team in a common template.
 Individual RUs and IMs will provide their own migration plan that describes how they will meet each of the obligations that apply to them, as defined in the Basic Parameters of the Regulation.

 Note that the project team will have no powers to direct individual RUs and IMs.
 The project team will provide some support to RUs and IMs while their projects take place and will integrate the results into a consolidated plan in the first quarter of 2013, again following the model set by TAF TSI.
-If the Phase Two transition project does not receive any input from an RU or IM, it will advise the relevant Member State.
+If the Phase Two Transition project does not receive any input from an RU or IM, it will advise the relevant Member State.
 It will be the responsibility of the Member State to force the RU or IM to carry out its implementation plan project.

 The plan to meet the retail obligations will need to be developed by RUs.
 For the RU/IM planning the individual passenger RUs and IMs will be asked to check the TAF TSI plan and build upon that existing RU/IM timeline, rather than doing something independently.